The College subscription year runs from January to December.

 |Over 40 Years membership, or over 75 years of age||NIL|

-From 2002 a banding system has applied for overseas subscriptions.
+A banding system has been applied for overseas subscriptions.
 The scheme aims to address the fact that College fees can be a disproportionately high percentage of income for members working in some countries.

 Overseas rates have been applied automatically according to the address held for members outside the UK and you do not need to make any application.

-The schedule of country bandings is available on the College Website or on request from the Membership Data Office.
+The schedule of country bandings is available on the College website or on request by emailing the Membership Data Office.
 It is based upon a similar scheme operated by the World Psychiatric Association and upon economic data supplied by the World Bank.

 Overseas members in Bands C or D can apply for a reduced rate if their monthly income is below a certain amount.

-Find out more information about reduced rate of subscription.
+Find out more information about the reduced rate of subscription.

-UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2019 if earnings for the subscription year are expected to be below £38,763.
+UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2023 if earnings for this subscription year are expected to be below £49,000.

 Please contact the Membership Data Office for a Declaration Form or download one.

-To set up or alter a Direct Debit arrangement Members can now complete an online form - access the online Direct Debit page.
+To set up or alter a Direct Debit arrangement members with a UK bank account can complete an online form - access the online Direct Debit page.

-Members can now view and print subscription receipts through the Secure Members’ Area.
+Members can view and print subscription receipts through the secure Members’ area.